vippsas/vipps-developers/newsletters/README.md

 # Technical newsletter for developers

-A low volume newsletter with important information about Vipps' APIs.
+A low volume newsletter with important information to developers about Vipps' APIs and products.

 Sign up here: https://cloud.melding.vipps.no/utv